johnshearing/bioelectocracy/README.md

            * But Jesus tells of a Samaritan who feels compassion for an injured Jew and makes clear that we are to feel compassion and show mercy to anyone in need without any regard for group identity.
          * Lending at interests is arguably the greatest cause of human suffering.
            * In the Old Testament, God commands Jews not to lend at interest to other Jews or to foreigners but Moses allowed Jews to lend at interest to foreigners (Non-Jews).
-           * Jesus and and Muhammad both warned against usury and it is forbidden under Islamic law.
+           * Jesus and Muhammad both warned against usury and it is forbidden under Islamic law.
            * Lending at interests is arguably the greatest cause of human suffering and might be considered a form of cancer at the scale of macro-organism.
            * Usury would not exist at all in Jewish law if Moses felt the same sense of identity with all people that he felt for the Jewish people.
            * So there is a clear link between cancer at the scale of macro-organism and group identity.